chrissoncrant/static_site_generator/README.md

     command line.
 -   shell script created (test.sh) to run tests more easily from command line

+## Future Improvements:

+-   ability to parse multiple levels of inline nesting; currently only one level is allowed for.
+Example: "This is an _italic and **bold** word_." is not will only parse at the italic level.

 ## Observations:

 -   simple tests are best.
 I am noticing that once I test the format of an attribute, and how its string renders, then there is no point in adding attributes in further test cases

+### Brainstorming split_nodes_delimiter function.

+#### Special Cases

+-   when a delimiter is used by itself, without a closing delimiter.
+Example:
+    "This \*line only has one asterisk"
+    -   Do I need to worry about this?
+When someone is converting Markdown, it is implied that these symbols have special use cases.
+Also, these can be escaped using \
+-   A TextNode is a single string.
+This can be multiple sentences long.
+These are broken up by new lines, \n.
+-   Is this function to be applied to all TextNodes?
+If so, then there should be a check to determine if the delimiter is present.

+I need a recursive function that will deal with splits...

+-   The Stopping Case: a string with no more opening delimiters.
+    -   once found it will:

+### Tests To Create:

+-   veriy text nodes without delimiters get added right away
+-   verify splitting occurs correctly for:
+    -   bold
+    -   italicized
+    -   code
+    -   multiple instances of a delimiter in one fragment
+-   verify that what is returned is a list
+-   verify that what is each item in returned list is a TextNode